 Inheritance Tax Across Europe: A Comparative Overview

 Inheritance tax(IHT), a levy on the assets of the deceased before they pass to heirs, varies greatly across Europe.
-This tax can impact the amount that beneficiaries ultimately receive, and the rules and rates differ significantly from one country to another.
-In this article, we’ll explore how these taxes are applied across Europe, highlighting key differences and what they mean for both residents and non-residents.
+This tax can impact the amount that beneficiaries receive, and the rules and rates differ significantly from country to country.
+This article will explore how these taxes are applied across Europe, highlighting key differences and what they mean for both residents and non-residents.

 1. The Variability of Inheritance Tax in Europe

-Inheritance tax is not uniform across Europe; rather, each country sets its own rules and rates.
-Fo rxample, In 2022, inheritance tax rates varied significantly across Europe, ranging from 4% in Croatia to as high as 88% in certain regions of Spain.
-This variation can create significant differences in the tax liabilities for beneficiaries, depending on where the deceased was residing or where their assets are located.
+Inheritance tax is not uniform across Europe; each country sets its own rules and rates.
+For example, In 2022, inheritance tax rates varied significantly across Europe, ranging from 4% in Croatia to as high as 88% in certain regions of Spain.
+This variation can create significant differences in beneficiary tax liabilities, depending on where the deceased was residing or where their assets were located.

 Countries like Belgium, France, Spain and the UK impose relatively high inheritance taxes, particularly on distant relatives or non-family heirs.
-In contrast, nations like Austria and Sweden have done away with inheritance taxes altogether, making them attractive destinations for those looking to minimize their estate tax burdens.
+In contrast, nations like Austria and Sweden have done away with inheritance taxes, making them attractive destinations for those seeking to minimize their estate tax burdens.

-The governments of the Czech Republic, Norway, and Slovakia abolished inheritance taxes in 2000.
+The Czech Republic, Norway, and Slovakia governments abolished inheritance taxes in 2000.
 Estonia and Latvia have never levied inheritance or estate taxes.

 2. Progressive vs. Fixed Tax Rates